OrangeTux/servus/README.md

 # Servus

 Using this project I'm exploring WebAssembly and it's ecosystem.
-I'm trying to build a simple file sharing web application using Python, Rust, WebAssmebly and Javascript.
+This projects make a Rust implementation of the lz4 compression algorithm available in WebAssembly.
+A Python and Javascript implementation are provided that allow users to (de)compress files.
+Both implementation use `Wasm`.

 ## Quickstart